sarnau/Keithley-2400-SourceMeter-Firmware/README.md

 # Keithley 2400 SourceMeter Firmware

 I am looking into the firmware.
-It is based around a Motorola 680000 variant (MC68332ACFC16) with some memory and EPROM for the firmware.
+It is based around a Motorola 680000 variant with some memory and EPROM for the firmware.
 The configuration is stored in a 2kb I2C flash.
 For the GPIB interface it uses the commonly used TMS9914A.

 ## Digital board chips

 - Motorola MC68332ACFC16, a modular microcontroller based around the CPU32, which is a later model of the famous 68k CPU.
 It is clocked internally to 16588800 MHz and has an additional external 32768 Hz clock as well.
-- Two 256kb FLASH memory chips for the firmware
+- Two 256kb FLASH memory chips for the firmware (AT49F002T-12JI)
 - Two Toshiba TC551001 128kb RAM chips
 - Texas Instruments TMS9914A for the GPIB communication
 - Microchip 24LC16B (2kb I2C EEPROM for configuration data)
 - Dallas DS1236 Micro Manager as a CPU/memory watchdog

+A Panasonic BR2330 3V Lithium Cell battery is used to maintain RAM content, but all configuration data is thankfully stored in the I2C EEPROM.

 ## Memory Map